benjbuch/octo_waffle/part_01-basic_interactions.md

 ### Loading a Package

-To load a package into R’s memory, use
+A few packages are attached when R starts up.
+To load an additional package into R’s memory, use

 ``` r
 library("magrittr")